 Ayurveda always puts a strong emphasis on foods that are easy to digest and good for the intestines.
-The two top, easy-to-digest beans are garbanzo beans and split yellow mung beans, which we use in our Cleanses either alone or in the Ayurvedic superfood, kitchari.
-Western View: As with all beans, chickpeas are LOADED with fiber and high in protein - but garbanzo beans have some special nutrients on board such as quercetin, which supports healthy circulation and immunity, and chlorogenic acid, which is the antioxidant that has made coffee famous.
+The two top, easy-to-digest beans are garbanzo beans and split yellow mung beans, which we use in our cleanses either alone or in the Ayurvedic superfood, kitchari.

+Western View: As with all beans, chickpeas are LOADED with fiber and high in protein - and Pittas need protein.
+But garbanzo beans have some special nutrients on board such as quercetin, which supports healthy circulation and immunity, and chlorogenic acid, which is the antioxidant that has made coffee famous.

 They are also rich in vitamins like folate, riboflavin, niacin, thiamin and beta-carotene and minerals such as magnesium, potassium and manganese.
 They are an excellent source of health-promoting fatty acids like linoleic and oleic acids, which are the main ingredients in olive oil.

 Garbanzo beans are rich in both soluble and insoluble fiber.
-Insoluble fiber acts as roughage to scrub the intestines - much needed by Kaphas slow digestion - and support healthy and efficient bowel function while feeding beneficial microbes.
-The Journal Nutrients reports that the soluble fiber, makes the garbanzo bean a bit slimy and allows it to attach to bile acids in the intestines and escort the bile, cholesterol, which tends to accumulate in Kaphas, and toxins attached to the bile to the toilet.
+Insoluble fiber acts as roughage to scrub the intestines and support healthy and efficient bowel function while feeding beneficial microbes.
+The Journal Nutrients reports that the soluble fiber, makes the garbanzo bean a bit slimy and allows it to attach to bile acids in the intestines and escort the bile, cholesterol and toxins attached to the bile to the toilet.
 Garbanzo beans are also rich in resistant starches like oligosaccharides and amylose, which are sugars that are not digested into the small intestine and are delivered to the large intestines where they can feed the good gut bacteria.
-These naturally-occurring resistant starches in chickpeas are great for Kaphas because they have been shown to help stabilize blood sugar levels.
+These naturally-occurring resistant starches in chickpeas have been shown to help stabilize blood sugar levels in the short term states a study done by the American Journal of Clinical Nutrition.

 The British Medical Journal reported on one study where a group of volunteers were split off into three groups: a high-fat diet, a low-fat diet and a high-fat diet with garbanzo beans.
 The group that ate a high-fat diet along with garbanzo beans saw a 15 percent reduction in cholesterol and a significant increase of bile acids (which carry toxins and bad cholesterol) in the stool.
 The garbanzo-eating group outperformed both the high- and low-fat diet groups.
-Important for Kaphas who are often dieting to reduce weight.
-Garbanzo beans are your friend!
 Finally, garbanzo beans are a low-glycemic food which supports healthy blood sugar levels.
+All great for you Pitta types.